RoiFuries/TuskV2.1/README.md

 3. Open the `index.html` file in your preferred browser to view the site.

 ## Contact Information
-For more information about Tusk, reach out to us via:
+For more information about this project, reach out to us via:
 - **Email**: hola@rmqz.mx
 - **Instagram**: [@roifuries](https://instagram.com/roifuries)